 Amla Juice Recipe: Fresh, Preserved & Mixed — 3 Methods

-Amla — Indian gooseberry — packs 600 to 900 mg of vitamin C per 100 grams.
-That is roughly 10.
-Times more than an orange.
-Making amla juice at home is simple, cheap, and gives you the freshest possible product.
+Amla is also called Indian gooseberry.
+It has 600 to 900 mg of vitamin C per 100 grams.
+That is about 10 times more than an orange.
+You can make amla juice at home easily.
+It is cheap to make.
+Homemade juice is the freshest you can get.

-Store-bought amla juice often contains preservatives, added sugar, and has been heat-processed —.
-Which destroys some vitamin C. Making it at home takes 5 minutes and costs about ₹15-20 per glass.
+Store-bought amla juice often has preservatives and added sugar.
+It is also heat-processed.
+This destroys some vitamin C. Making it at home takes 5 minutes.
+It costs about ₹15-20 per glass.

 Method 1: Fresh Amla Juice (Drink Immediately)